TheoZerbibi/Libft/README.md

 You should see a *libft.a* file and some object files (.o).

-**WARNING:** `make clean` will delete all your files from your root directory.
-Do not run it if you're using the `Makefile` file.
-This is why I added the `Makefile-sample` file.

 Now to clean up, call `make clean` and `make fclean` for cleaning all the generate file (.o and .a)

 ### How do I use the library?